ros2/ros2_documentation/source/Tutorials/Composition.rst

 .. code-block:: bash

-   ros2 run composition api_composition
+   ros2 run rclcpp_components component_container

 In the second shell (see `server <https://github.com/ros2/demos/blob/master/composition/src/server_component.cpp>`__ and `client <https://github.com/ros2/demos/blob/master/composition/src/client_component.cpp>`__ source code):

 .. code-block:: bash

-   ros2 run composition api_composition_cli composition composition::Server
+   ros2 component load /ComponentManager composition composition::Server
-   ros2 run composition api_composition_cli composition composition::Client
+   ros2 component load /ComponentManager composition composition::Client

 In this case the client sends a request to the server, the server processes the request and replies with a response, and the client prints the received response.